Immigration AdvisingPage address: http://www.mnsu.edu/international/immigrationadvising.html

 MSU's 1000+ international students come from over 90 different countries.
 Our students enjoy comprehensive educational opportunities and exciting cultural and athletic events on a campus that is currently adding to and renovating its extensive facilities.
 MSU prepares students for life in a changing and competitive world.

 More than anything else, students define the international experience.
 If you want to know why international students choose to come to Minnesota State University, Mankato, ask a student.
-International Student and Scholar Services has been around since 1972, and we're good at what we do: helping students for a lifetime of success and fulfillment in their professions, their communities, and their personal lives.
+Kearney Center for International Student Services has been around since 1972, and we're good at what we do: helping students for a lifetime of success and fulfillment in their professions, their communities, and their personal lives.

 Depending on your visa (F-1 or J-1), specific resources are available (see drop downs below) - some issues involve both student visa types.
 Immigration related questions may be discussed with an advisor during walk-in hours (a 5-10 minute session for quick questions) or by calling 507-389-1281 to schedule a 30-minute appointment for lengthier immigration questions.